 - An X-Acto knife to cut out template designs

-- Wash and cut vegetables in half
+Wash and cut vegetables in half.

 We thought carrots, radishes, artichokes, and green beans would give us a fun variety of colors, shapes, and sizes.
-After the fact, I kind of wished we had used baby artichokes (the larger ones were hard to stamp) but we had a ton of fun experimenting anyway!
+After the fact, I wished we had used baby artichokes (the larger ones were hard to stamp) but we had a ton of fun experimenting anyway!
 Lemons, oranges, and strawberries work out well too!

-- Brush with paint and practice stamping on newsprint
+Brush with paint and practice stamping on newsprint.

 We did some practice stamping on pieces of newsprint and liked them so much we decided to do more on drawing paper!